 Life rolls out in cycles.
 Often the future reaches backward to bring the past into the present.
 As it stands now, we will soon be providing medical care on site.
 We did it many decades ago.

 In fact, Methodist Home for Children of Greater New Orleans began as a medical facility.
-It was formed in 1886 by the Methodist Episcopal Church South as the Methodist Home Hospital and originally provided care for unwed mothers and served as an adoption agency.
+It originally provided care for pregnant girls and unwed mothers and served as an adoption agency.